cabintech/FXCoreMP/README.md

 processor.
 Virtual macro argument names start with ":".
 Each is described below.

 #### ${:unique}
-This substitutes a unique numeric value for each invocation of a macro.
-If this is used more than once in a macro definition it will substitute the same value each time.
+This substitutes a unique numeric value for each *invocation* of a macro.
+If this appears more than once in a macro definition it will substitute the same value for each appearance.
 This is useful to generate jump labels and unique names so that a macro may be used more than once in a single source file without creating duplicate labels and identifiers.